sarahsorous/dnaPipelineR/README.md

 # Notes
 - optimised for UK Hansard labour-law debates.
 Transfer to other corpora may require tweaks to speaker-heading heuristic and/or retraining
 - The concept classifier provides its Top-3 best estimate when its confidence is low (below a threshold), this supports a semi-automatic workflow where a human can pick the best plausible option
-- The prototype is not yet intergrated with the Discourse Network Analyzer software, but its implementation in Rstudio supports further project development via the `rDNA` package (which allows Discourse Network Analyzer and Rstudio talk to eachother)
+- The prototype is not yet integrated with the Discourse Network Analyzer software, but its implementation in Rstudio supports further project development via the `rDNA` package (which allows Discourse Network Analyzer and Rstudio talk to eachother)

 # Credits
 **Codebook**: Prof Aristea Koukiadaki